Peter Beale: 1993–2010

-Peter is annoyed when his father assumes Lucy will get better GCSE grades than him and they both get good grades, though Lucy's are exceptionally better.
+Peter is annoyed when his father assumes Lucy will get better GCSE grades than him.
+They both get good grades but Lucy's are exceptionally better.
 As the family celebrate, they are interrupted by Mr Allcock (Bill Buckhurst) who reveals that Lucy's results are inconsistent and there has been an allegation of cheating, meaning the exam board will have to look at Lucy and Peter's exam papers.
 However, Lucy admits cheating and gets Peter out of trouble.
 When Jane realises that Lucy may have had an abortion, Peter confirms this.
 Lucy decides to move to Devon to avoid spending another year studying, while Jane secretly plans to leave Ian.
 At Billie Jackson's (Devon Anderson) birthday party, Peter ends up kissing Whitney Dean (Shona McGarty).
 Whitney stays the night but later regrets it when Billie is found dead, believing that she could have saved him if she had stayed at home.
 Whitney later goes to Peter for comfort, and the couple start dating.
 Peter soon develops strong feelings for Whitney and plans to ask her to marry him.
 At Peter's birthday party, Ian insults Whitney, calling her "a walking STD", making Peter storm out and is devastated when Whitney dumps him.
 He gets drunk and vomits on Glenda Mitchell (Glynis Barber).
 Jane is supportive and understanding but Ian is resentful.
 Peter learns that Ian and Glenda are having an affair and he warns Glenda to keep her distance, making her think that he pushed her down the stairs in her flat.
 Upset with Ian, Peter throws a brick through his chip shop window.
 Glenda tells Ian that Peter admitted pushing her and Phil confronts Peter at a family gathering, Ian does not defend Peter, although no one knows that Ben is responsible.
 Later, Ian begs for forgiveness, and promises to tell Jane about the affair.
 Disgusted, he packs a bag and leaves a card for Jane saying "I'm sorry" before joining Lucy in Devon.
 Ian later receives news that Peter and Lucy have been involved in a car crash and takes Bobby (Alex Francis) to visit them.
 On her return, Lucy (now played by Hetti Bywater) reveals that she fell out with Peter as he dated her friend, Leanne, in Devon.